Module 1 will help you access Optioneer, navigate the interface and carry out basic operations. This page will cover the following:

 The other pages in Module 1 cover:

-To access Optioneer, you must verify your email address.
+To access Optioneer, you must be added to a project space by the project admin and verify your email address.
 This is done via an email that will be sent to you by firstname.lastname@example.org.
 Please check your spam folder if you cannot find this email.
-The link in the email expires 24 hours after it is sent, so it's important to verify your email as soon as possible.
-If it times out, get in touch with us at CI.
+The link in the email expires 24 hours after it is sent.
+If it times out, get in touch with us.

 🌎 Optioneer Environment

 Now you are in Optioneer, you will want to familiarise yourself with the interface.